 Loss of Citizenship Questionnaire and Acknowledgement

-2. Submit your completed, scanned documents by email to either the:
+2. Please submit your completed, scanned documents and the following information by email to either the:

 U.S. Embassy in Paris at: email@example.com